davidcradddockgames/davidcraddockgames-hugo/hugo-site/content/posts/arcadesetup/index.md

   - gaming
 date: "2025-02-17:40:14+00:00"
 guid: http://www.davidcraddock.games/arcade-setup
-title: Budget Retro Arcade Setup
+title: Budget Home Retro Arcade Setup
 url: /arcade-setup

 ---

 ![image](4.JPG)

 I've always wanted an arcade machine in my home.
 But I could never really afford one, in terms of time and space.

-Recently I thought to myself, "I'm 42, I'm not getting any younger".
-So I built an arcade setup using the things I already had in the home.
+Recently I thought to myself, "I'm not getting any younger".
+So I built an arcade setup mostly just using the things I already had in the home.

 ![image](1.JPG)